MM4DBER/Intro_to_LCA/README.md

 ```

 **IMPORTANT**: Before moving forward, make sure to open each output document to ensure models were estimated normally.
-In this example, the last two models (5- and 6-class models) did not produce reliable output and are excluded.

 ------------------------------------------------------------------------